nabaraj77/MIT653_T2-25_Group-2/Literature_Review.md

 ---

-Literature Review: **The Role of Implementing Machine Learning Approaches in Enhancing the Effectiveness of Healthcare Services** By:**Abhishek Maharjan**
+# Paper 2:Literature Review: **The Role of Implementing Machine Learning Approaches in Enhancing the Effectiveness of Healthcare Services** By:**Abhishek Maharjan**
+###

 **1. Introduction to Machine Learning in Healthcare**

 •	What it is and why it's important: Machine Learning (ML) is a new technology that helps us understand massive data better, especially in the health field.

-•	Uses: ML helps people make better decisions in many areas, such as:
+Uses: ML helps people make better decisions in many areas, such as:

 •	Disease assessment and treatment predictions

 •	Pharmaceutical product development

 •	Biomarker recognition

 •	Patient monitoring and management

 Current Trends: The Internet of Things (IoT) and machine learning (ML) are changing healthcare by making it possible to provide customized care and use predictive analytics.

-**2. How Machine Learning Affects Healthcare Services**
+**2. How Machine Learning Affects Healthcare Services**:

           • Use of Data: The amount of data in healthcare is growing quickly, thus it needs to be analyses quickly to improve patient outcomes.
           • Health prediction systems say that ML algorithms can handle unexpected changes in patient flows, including those that happen during disasters or calamities.
           • Results of the survey:   The study included 78 medical professionals and found: